Testing the plugin

 Purpose: Test individual functions and classes in isolation

-Dependencies: Use mocking to avoid QGIS dependencies
+Dependencies: Keep dependencies minimal (if any), preferably use mocking to avoid QGIS dependencies

 Example: Testing mathematical calculations, utility functions

-QGIS Integration Tests (tests/qgis/)
+Integration Tests (tests/integration/)

 Example: Testing map tools, layer operations, GUI components